maxhuang/arch-linux-base-install/README.md

 * Wired connections (e.g. ethernet)
 * UEFI
 * Intel CPUs (an AMD section will be added in a future revision)
-* 64bit CPUs

 By following this guide, the server will be setup with grub, a LUKS encrypted disk with LVM on top, a btrfs filesystem and swap.
+If a desktop orientated install is desired, post installation, the general recommendations section of the venerable Arch Wiki (https://wiki.archlinux.org/index.php/General_recommendations) should be consulted.

+Note: this guide was written after the base group was replaced by a metapackage of the same name (https://www.archlinux.org/news/base-group-replaced-by-mandatory-base-package-manual-intervention-required/).

 # Pre installation
 ## Operating system image